BZIvanov/Learning-SQL/SQL/stored-programs.md

-## Stored programs
+# Stored programs

-Stored programs include: stored procedures, stored functions, events and triggers.
+Stored programs include: stored procedures, functions, events and triggers.

-### Stored procedures
+## Stored procedures

 You can see your stored procedures for the database in workbench if you expand the database and they will be listed under 'Stored Procedures'.